St. Anne Catholic Community (Barrington, Illinois): Features

 In 2000, the newly expanded church received the Association of Licensed Architects Award of Excellence in Architecture for its limestone and neo-Gothic design.
-The current St. Anne campus features a 1300-seat, two-story Worship Space, a 160-seat chapel (site of the church dedicated in 1949), and the St. Anne School for elementary education.
+The current St. Anne campus features a 1300-seat, two-story Worship Space, a 150-seat chapel (site of the church dedicated in 1949), and the St. Anne School for elementary education.
 The Campus also contains a Gathering Space and Parish Library, in addition to the parish rectory and administrative offices.
 Since its expansion, the parish has grown to over 4,000 registered member families.

 Until recently, the church's longest-subscribing parishioner was Jim Hollister, who had been registered with the parish since his baptism in 1925 and died in Barrington in November 2009.

-St. Anne School
+St. Anne Catholic School

 In 1927, the Sisters of Mercy founded and staffed the first St. Anne School, one of the earliest parochial schools in Lake County.
 Three years later, the School Sisters of St. Francis took charge of the school and still minister in the parish today.
 The co-educational school numbers approximately 500 students, teaching children from three-year-old preschool through eighth grade.
 The U.S. Department of Education has recognized St. Anne's School as a Blue Ribbon School.